bfox9900/CAMEL99-FORTH/HOW TO USE SEMI-CODE.md

      VP @  BYTE-ARRAY: ]VDP   \ create array at location of VP

-These two lines will now give us the same address: HEX 1000
+These two lines will now give us the same address: (HEX 1000 in VDP RAM)
      VP @  .
      0 ]VDP .

-Remember to access ]VDP with VC@  and VC!
+Remember to read and write ]VDP with VC@  and VC!

+     HEX
-     HEX AB 4 ]VDP VC!
+     AB 4 ]VDP VC! \ put byte AB in location 4